ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 When configuring the global fault handler in API Manager, it is now required to define and select a [fault handler policy](/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies/#add-api-manager-fault-handler-policies).

+### List of allowed HTTP methods for API Gateway CORS request

+Previsously, API Gateway CORS request returned a list of allowed HTTP methods that included methods of Relative Paths configured to be resolved using Longest Path match where a CORS request path is a sub-path of the Relative Paths.
+Now, a list of allowed HTTP methods includes methods of the longest Relative Paths which are sub-paths of a CORS request path.

 ## Deprecated features

 As part of our software development life cycle we constantly review our API Management offering.
 As part of this update, the following capabilities have been deprecated